amanpatelitofficial/Docker/README.md

 newgrp docker
 ````

-# 🔹 Command to see the process of docker
+# 🔹 Command to see the process of Docker & Containerd

 ````
 ps -aux